Indraprastha Institute of Information Technology, Delhi: Library

 The Library and Information Center of the institute is housed in a separate building and is automated with the help of RFID Technology with EM security.
 The library is on the first floor and has a large collection of print and electronic media in areas including computer science, electronics and communications, mathematics and statistics, humanities and sciences.
 A common study area for students is on the ground floor and several labs are on the upper floors.
 As of 2019, the library contains 10000+ books, 10000+ Ebooks and 700+ Kindles.
 There is also a reading room facility open 24 hours per day.

 Faculty

-IIIT-D has 88 regular faculty members and 16 visiting faculty members.
+IIIT-D has 96 regular faculty members and 16 visiting faculty members.

 All regular faculty members have a Ph.D.
 Degree from reputed universities across the globe.
 55% of the faculty members have done their Ph.D.
 Degree from abroad.

 Out of the 104 faculty members, 79 are male and 25 are female.

 The CSE & ECE departments alone have approximately 50% of the working faculty strength.

 Student Life

-E-Summit:
+E-Summit

-The Institute Organises its annual Entprepreneurial Summit by E-Cell IIIT Delhi, aiming to foster Entrepreneurial culture at IIIT Delhi.
+The Institute OrganiZes its annual Entrepreneurial Summit by E-Cell IIIT Delhi.